django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ### Overview

 This app uses pickle!
-If you didn't know that, take a look at the settings file.
+Look at the settings file.

 Pickle is a way to take Python data, like `{'key': ['val11', 'val2']}` and turn it into a file that can be loaded into Python later.